GeorgTollefsen/ProgEksamenProgTest/README.md

 1. Exercises are grouped into Programs

-a.
-Each program keeps an account of the overall intensity (the highest intensity among the included exercises).
+- Each program keeps an account of the overall intensity (the highest intensity among the included exercises).

-b.
-Each program keeps account of whether or not it is balanced.
+- Each program keeps account of whether or not it is balanced.
 A balanced program has at least one exercise of each type.

-c.
-Each program has the exercises sorted in order of increasing intensity.
+-  Each program has the exercises sorted in order of increasing intensity.

-d.
-Each program has an overall duration.
+-  Each program has an overall duration.
 The duration of an exercise is the twice the sum of the durations of all the exercises it includes (to account for rest).